USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     - `BELD4`
     Use BELD4 landuse data
 -   `CTM_LTNG_NO [default: Y]`<a id=CTM_LING_NO></a>
-    Setting to activate lightning NO emissions.
+    Y/N setting to activate lightning NO emissions.
 Setting this variable to Y requires additional variables to define the configuration of the lightning NO emissions calculation.
 See the settings for `LTNGNO`, `LTNGPARAMS`, `NLDN_STRIKES`, and `LTNGDIAG` below.
-Set to Y to turn on; comment out variable or set to N to turn off.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#lightning-no) for further information.
 -   `CTM_WVEL [default: Y]`<a id=CTM_WVEL></a>
-    Setting to output the CCTM-calculated vertical velocities to the CONC file.
-Set to Y to turn on; comment out variable or set to N to turn off.
+    Y/N setting to output the CCTM-calculated vertical velocities to the CONC file.
 -   `KZMIN [default: Y]`<a id=KZMIN></a>
     If KZMIN is set to Y, CCTM will read the urban land use fraction variable (PURB) from the GRID_CRO_2D meteorology file and use this information to determine the minimum eddy diffusivity in each grid cell.
 In CMAQv5, grid cells that are predominantly urban use a KZMIN value of 1.0 m<sup>2</sup>/s and non-urban cells use a value of 0.01 m<sup>2</sup>/s.
 If this variable is set to N, the PURB variable will not be used and a uniform KZMIN value of 1.0 m<sup>2</sup>/s will be used throughout the modeling domain.
 -   `CTM_MOSAIC [default N]`<a id=CTM_MOSAIC></a>
-    Ouput land use specific deposition velocities and fluxes.
+    Y/N setting to ouput land use specific deposition velocities and fluxes.
 This option is only available when using the STAGE deposition module.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `CTM_FST [default: N]`<a id=CTM_FST></a>
-   Output land-use specific stomatal flux.
+   Y/N setting to output land-use specific stomatal flux.
 This option is only available when using the STAGE deposition module and when CTM_MOSAIC is set to Y. See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `PX_VERSION` <a id=PX_VERSION></a>
-    Setting to indicate whether the Pleim-Xiu land-surface model was used for the input meteorology.
+    Y/N setting to indicate whether the Pleim-Xiu land-surface model was used for the input meteorology.
 If this setting is set to Y the input meteorology data must include soil moisture (SOILM), soil temperature (SOILT), and soil type (ISLTYP) variables for use in the calculation of soil NO emissions.
 Additionally, the soil properties from PX will be used in the dust model and in the STAGE deposition module for calculating the soil compensation point for ammonia bidirectional exchange.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `CLM_VERSION` <a id=CLM_VERSION></a>
-   Setting to indicate whether the Community Land Model (CLM) land-surface model was used in generating the input meteorology.
+   Y/N setting to indicate whether the Community Land Model (CLM) land-surface model was used in generating the input meteorology.
 If this setting is set to Y the input meteorology data must include soil moisture (SOILM), soil temperature (SOILT), and soil type (ISLTYP) variables for use in the calculation of soil NO emissions.
 Additionally, the soil properties from CLM will be used in the dust model and in the STAGE deposition module for calculating the soil compensation point for ammonia bidirectional exchange.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -    `NOAH_VERSION` <a id=NOAH_VERSION></a>
-   Setting to indicate whether the Noah land-surface model was used in generating the input meteorology.
+   Y/N setting to indicate whether the Noah land-surface model was used in generating the input meteorology.
 If this setting is set to Y the input meteorology data must include soil moisture (SOILM), soil temperature (SOILT), and soil type (ISLTYP) variables for use in the calculation of soil NO emissions.
 Additionally, the soil properties from Noah will be used in the dust model and in the STAGE deposition module for calculating the soil compensation point for ammonia bidirectional exchange.
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#682-dry-depostion---stage) for further information.
 -   `CTM_ABFLUX [default: Y]`<a id=CTM_ABFLUX></a>
-    Activate fertilizer ammonia bidirectional flux for in-line emissions and deposition velocities.
+    Y/N setting to activate fertilizer ammonia bidirectional flux for in-line emissions and deposition velocities.
 Setting this variable to Y requires four additional input files that include gridded fractional crop distributions (E2C_LU), soil properties (E2C_SOIL), fertilizer conditions (E2C_CHEM), and an agricultural soil initial conditions file (INIT_MEDC_1).
 Activation of this setting will produce additional variables in the output dry deposition file.
-Set to Y to turn on; comment out or set to N to turn off.
 -   `CTM_BIDI_FERT_NH3` <a id=CTM_BIDI_FERT_NH3></a>
-    Setting to indicate whether fertilizer NH3 should be subtracted from the emissions and handled instead by the NH3 bidirectional flux model.
+    Y/N setting to indicate whether fertilizer NH3 should be subtracted from the emissions and handled instead by the NH3 bidirectional flux model.
 Note that the bidirectional flux model must also be invoked by setting CTM_ABFLUX to Y.
 - `CTM_HGBIDI [default: N]`
-     Setting to activate mercury bidirectional flux for in-line emissions and deposition velocities.
+     Y/N setting to activate mercury bidirectional flux for in-line emissions and deposition velocities.
 Activation of this setting will produce additional variables in the output dry deposition file.
-Set to Y to turn on; comment out or set to N to turn off.
 - `CTM_SFC_HONO [default: Y]`
-     Setting to include  surface HONO interactions.
-Comment out or set to Y to turn on; set to N to turn off.
+     Y/N setting to include  surface HONO interactions.
+See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#6.10.4_HONO) for further information.
 -   `CTM_GRAV_SETL [default Y]`<a id=CTM_GRAV_SETL></a>
-    Activate gravitational sedimentation for aerosols.
-Comment out or set to Y to turn on; set to N to turn off.
+    Y/N setting to activate gravitational sedimentation for aerosols.
 -   `CTM_BIOGEMIS [default: Y]`<a id=CTM_BIOGEMIS></a>
-    Calculate biogenic emissions.
-Comment out or set to Y to turn on; set to N to turn off.
-If this option is activated, several additional variables must be set (see the In-line biogenic emissions configuration settings).
+    Y/N setting to calculate biogenic emissions.
+If this option is activated, several additional variables must be set (see the online biogenic emissions configuration settings).
 See [Chapter 6](../CMAQ_UG_ch06_model_configuration_options.md#biogenics) for further information.
 -   `OPTICS_MIE_CALC  [default: N]`<a id=OPTICS_MIE_CALC></a>
      In the inline option for photolysis rates, solve Mie Theory to calculate the optical properties of the aerosol modes based on uniformly mixed spheres.
 -   `CORE_SHELL_OPTICS [default: N]`<a id=CORE_SHELL_OPTICS></a>
      In the inline option for photolysis rates, solve Mie Theory to calculate the optical properties of the aerosol modes based on spheres with an elemental carbon core.

 <a id=Process_Analysis_Options></a>
 ### Process analysis options